cidgoh/DataHarmonizer/README.md

 ## Acknowledgement

-[Handsontable](https://handsontable.com/) was used to build the grid.
+- [Handsontable](https://handsontable.com/) was used to build the grid.
 DataHarmonizer is configured to reference the "non-commercial-and-evaluation" handsontable license "for purposes not intended toward monetary compensation such as, but not limited to, teaching, academic research, evaluation, testing and experimentation"; if this application is used for commercial purposes, this should be revised as per https://handsontable.com/docs/license-key/
-[SheetJS](https://sheetjs.com/) was used to open and save local files.
-The community edition was used under the (Apache 2.0 license)[https://github.com/SheetJS/sheetjs/blob/master/LICENSE]
+- [SheetJS](https://sheetjs.com/) was used to open and save local files.
+The community edition was used under the [Apache 2.0](https://github.com/SheetJS/sheetjs/blob/master/LICENSE) license.

 ## License

-DataHarmonizer javascript, python and other code not mentioned in the Acknowledgement above is covered by the [MIT](LICENSE).
+DataHarmonizer javascript, python and other code not mentioned in the Acknowledgement above is covered by the [MIT](LICENSE) license.